 As with everything else when it comes to writing a book, these are only guidelines—not rules.
 Though the average word count of a chapter is around 2,000 – 5,000 words, it all depends on your story.
 (We can't emphasize this enough.)

 There are plenty of books that purposefully play with the word counts of their chapters.
-The Luminaries, which won the Man Booker Prize in 2015, possesses 12 chapters that steadily decrease in word count to mirror the waning of the moon.
-(The first chapter of The Luminaries is 360 pages.
-Its final chapter is two pages.)
+The Luminaries, which won the Man Booker Prize in 2015, has 12 sections that steadily decrease in word count to mirror the waning of the moon.
+(The first chapter of The Luminaries is 360 pages, whereas the final is two pages.)
 Then there’s William Faulkner’s As I Lay Dying, in which Vardaman’s famous five-word sentence, “My mother is a fish,” is the whole of Chapter 19.
 Or consider Fahrenheit 451, which contains a Part I and Part II — but no chapters.

 So, don’t write a chapter with only one eye on your story and the other on your word count.
 When you're outlining your book and writing your first draft, concentrate on making the content of your story the best it can be.
 Then you can always circle back to adjust word counts afterward, with pacing and reader experience in mind.